So,Who are we anyway?

 Assisting Priest

-I have been retired for the past ten years.
-Linda and I retired to Bradley Beach having owned our house here since 1985.
-We have been familiar with Trinity over the years as our son worked the summer camp and was married at Trinity.
+Geoff has been retired for the past twelve years.
+His wife, Linda, and he retired to Bradley Beach having owned their house here since 1985.
+They have been familiar with Trinity over the years as their oldest son worked in the summer camp when he was a teenager and also was married at Trinity.

-Linda runs the Bradley Food Pantry and we share interests in several community activities.
-I have been engaged in community organizing in a variety of ways and support the work of the Industrial Areas Foundation in NJ.
-I volunteer at the Monmouth NJ Reentry program and work with the Monmouth Affordable Housing Coalition.
-I am currently chair of the Democratic Club in Bradley.
+Linda runs the Bradley Food Pantry and they share interests in several community activities.
+Geoff has been engaged in community organizing in a variety of ways for the past 60 years and support the work of the Industrial Areas Foundation in NJ.
+Geoff volunteers at the Monmouth NJ Reentry program and work with the Monmouth Affordable Housing Coalition.
+He is currently chair of the Democratic Club in Bradley.

-My interest in Bible Study encourages me to teach regularly.
-I consider myself a contextual urban theologian interested in the mission of God in the local setting.
-I am involved with two local book groups.
+Geoff’s interest in Bible Study encourages him to teach regularly.
+He is also involved with two local book groups.
 One is hosted by the Asbury Book Cooperative around the issues of Social Justice and the other is a non-fiction group with a particular focus on history.

 Photo of Rev. Lucille Donohue, Asst.
 Ecumenical Pastor